bneukom/gpu-nbody/README.md

 OpenCL 2.0 adaptation of Burtscher and Pingalis [An Efficient CUDA Implementation of the Tree-Based Barnes Hut n-Body Algorithm](http://runge.math.smu.edu/Math6370/_downloads/burtscher_pingali-2011.pdf).

-* Parallel n log n implementation wich uses an octree
+* GPU octree implementation for nlogn simulation
 * Requires OpenCL 2.0 GPU capabilities
 * Tested only on an Intel HD 5500 Card